next-projects/nextframework/README.md

 Ask `/public/helloworld` in your web browser, and you will see the `Hello World!!` message.

-## Dependency Injection

-Next is built on top of Spring Framework.
-Any Spring configuration will work.
-Next already pre-configures spring to use annotations.
-So, you don't have to configure Spring by yourself. `@Service` and `@Autowired` annotations work out of the box.
-All controllers are Spring beans.

 ## IVY and library management

 Next comes with ivy pre-configured.
 You don't have to install ivy.
 Next will detect its absence and automatically download it if necessary.